ayonli/jsext/README.md

 - `Optional<T, K extends keyof T>`
 - `Ensured<T, K extends keyof T>`

-When [augment](./augment.ts)ing, these types will ba exposed to the global scope.
+When [augment](./augment.ts)ing, these types will be exposed to the global scope.

 ## Sub-packages